coderbyheart/adacon/content/code-of-conduct.md

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Excessive swearing and offensive jokes are not appropriate for _Ada Con Norway_.
+Excessive swearing and offensive jokes are not appropriate for _AdaCon Norway_.

 If a participant engages in behavior that violates this Code of Conduct, the conference organizers may take any action they deem appropriate, including